raindropio/help/docs/getting-started/import.md

 1. Grab export file.
 Check [supported formats](#supported-formats) and [limitations](#limitations) below
 2. Upload this file [**here**](https://app.raindrop.io/settings/import)
 3. Fine tune [import settings](#settings) (optional)
-4. Click **Start import** and wait until it completes
+4. Click **Start import** and wait for upload is complete

 :::note
-Do not close browser tab until import is complete
+Do not close browser tab until upload is complete
 :::
 :::note
 Bookmark thumbnails and search filters will be fetched shortly after import is complete.
 You will receive an email notification.